qetza/vsts-invokebuild-task/docs/extension-overview.md

 ##Invoke-Build
 This extension contains a build task that run [Invoke-Build](https://github.com/nightroman/Invoke-Build) build scripts.
+It uses the version 2.14.0 of Invoke-Build.

 ##How to use the build task
 1. After installing the extension, upload your project to VSTS.